keltia/fetiche-rs/docs/FETICHE.md

 - CLI control interface to daemon/tasks
 - API ?

+The current design has its pros and cons.
+It has the disadvantage of requiring modifying several crates when something new like a site is introduced.
+We need to add code in `sources`  to implement operations like `fetch`, `formats`  to implement encoding/decoding and conversion, etc. and teach `acutectl` and possibly others about these.

+We may go for "all batteries included" crates where each one implement the various traits (let's call it module or plugin) but that's longer term work.

 ### Sources Configuration

 Starting with a [HCL] configuration file like the one we have in the `sources` crate, we can either define a new one or